ArenKDesai/Aren-s-Notes/Kafka.md

 Kafka is a system to manage a complex system of I/O subsystems, considered a logging system.

 ### Topics
-Kafka topics are managed by brokers
+Kafka topics are managed by brokers (servers) that